Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iDyPOcW0o5E.md

 ### Transcript

-> are you guys considering adding more music to the game music can be a huge thing with games like this i mean you just look at my car, maybe
+> are you guys considering adding more music to the game music can be a huge thing with games like this I mean you just look at my car, maybe